 My bucket list gets updated as often as I deem fit.
 I scratch some things, move some others around but visiting Greece never gets changed.

 So, what’s up with Greece?

 I love the famous and not so famous tales from the Greek mythology.
 The clash of the Titans, the love story of Eros and Psyche, the myth of Apollo and Daphne, the Trojan War, I could go on and on.
-One of my favourite things in Greek mythology is the magical fountain of youth.
+One of my favorite things in Greek mythology is the magical fountain of youth.
 Tell me you have also heard about it!
-Well, except you're not as vain as I can be.
+Well, except you are not as vain as I can be.

 Singing Alphaville’s Forever Young…

 The wishful thinking of eliminating the aging process, is as old as man.
 A thought that should also interest businesses.
 Especially those that have been around for Woolworth’s length of years.

 If I were a brand, I would not want to become too obsolete for my customers.
 Nahhhhh!